33 Weeks pregnant: Fetal milestones, labor prep, and decision-making

 By this week, your baby is likely moving into a head-down position in preparation for delivery.
 If they’re not yet head-down, there’s still time for them to turn.

-• Length: Your baby’s size is approximately 17-18 inches, comparable to a pineapple.
+• Length: About 17-18 inches long, baby size is similar to a pineapple.

 33-Week ultrasound